Frequently Asked Questions

 Calgary children, teens, young adults and their families.
-However, we also work with clients from across Alberta and some from many different pockets of this country the Maritimes, Ontario, Saskatchewan, British Columbia and Nunavut.
-View a chart of our client numbers by Calgary quadrants, regions in Alberta and provinces in 2016.
+However, we also work with clients from across Alberta and some from many different pockets of this country – the Maritimes, Ontario, Saskatchewan, British Columbia and Nunavut.

 Where do you operate your programs?

 Sometimes.
-Many of these young people are simply experiencing tough times and they have come to us with backgrounds of abuse, neglect and trauma.
-The youth in residence are not in secure treatment - they have the freedom to walk off campus, but we are still their home.
+Many of these young people are simply experiencing tough times – they have come to us with backgrounds of abuse, neglect and trauma.
+The youth who live with us are not in secure treatment – they have the freedom to walk off campus, but we are still their home.

 How is Wood’s Homes governed?